 How does it work?

 The Wand sprays a constant stream of anesthetic, so the free nerve endings in your gums will continually be numb.
 Using computer controls, the Wand can be programmed to dispense the right dose in a slow, controlled flow rate.
 This allows anesthesia to flow into the tooth with ease.
-The computer’s microprocessor automatically adjusts the injection pressure for different tissue densities, maintaining a constant, comfortable flow of anesthesia.
+The computer’s microprocessor automatically adjusts the injection pressure for different tissue densities, maintaining a constant, and comfortable flow of anesthesia.
 This is important because the culprit with most injection anxiety is discomfort from anesthetic being injected too quickly.

 What are some advantages of using an anesthesia wand?